webdriverio-community/wdio-html-reporter/README.md

 ### To use a custom handlebars template for reports

 Uncomment the templateFilename above, and in the ReportAggregator.
 You must provide an absolute path to the file you can modify the alt-template above if you wish
 The template must support all the constructs in the default template.
-YOu may add more or just change the formatting and css.
+You may add more or just change the formatting and css.

 ## Add Message and Screenshots to the Html Report: